ybanens/survey-tool/content/1-setup.md

 {% capture text %}
 Near the top on the right-hand side of the screen you will see three buttons:  Save, Save and close and Close.
-•	The Save button saves your changes and allows you to continue editing.
+•	The `Save` button saves your changes and allows you to continue editing.
-•	The Save and close button saves your changes and closes the current screen.
+•	The `Save and close` button saves your changes and closes the current screen.
-•	The Close button closes the current screen without saving.
+•	The `Close` button closes the current screen without saving.

-1. Click the Save and close button.{% endcapture %}
+1. Click the `Save and close button`.{% endcapture %}
 {% include card.md header="Survey settings panel" text=text %}

 ---